GRID V8: AI Guidance for College and Career Decisions

 Stage 0: Decision State

-Prefer a short numbered question such as:
+Prefer a numbered question such as:

 - I have not chosen a school or path yet.